 Hidalgo County Judge issues shelter-at-home order for county residents and visitors

-Hidalgo County Judge Richard F. Cortez signed on Monday a new county order for all residents and visitors in Hidalgo County.
+Hidalgo County Judge Richard F. Cortez signed a new "shelter-at-home" order on Monday, attempting to control a major coronavirus outbreak that killed hundreds of people.

-The new emergency orders include a shelter at home order, curfew, essential travel limitations and a requirement to use facial coverings while outdoors, according to a news release from the county.
+The new order includes a curfew, travel restrictions and a requirement to use facial coverings when outdoors, according to a news release from the county.

-“Our rise in numbers and fatalities says that we need to take action now and do what’s in the best interest of our community,” said Judge Richard F. Cortez.
+“Our rise in numbers and fatalities says that we need to take action now and do what’s in the best interest of our community,” Cortez said.
 “This action will help us do the right thing to save and protect each other from this deadly disease by sheltering at home.”

 According to the news release, the order includes the following directives: